Organising Team Members

 In the course of his research Ayar has also helped to establish a small voluntary group called Maheen Project in Croydon south London.
 This project is supporting unaccompanied refugee children to settle successfully in London

 Paul V. Dudman

-Paul Dudman is the founder and convening co-ordinator of the Working Group for Archiving and Documentation of History of Forced Migration and Refugees.
-He is currently serving as a Co-coordinator and Digital Head of the WG.
+Paul Dudman is the convening co-ordinator of the Working Group for Archiving and Documentation of History of Forced Migration and Refugees (ADHFMR).
+He is currently serving as a Co-coordinator and Digital Head of the Working Group.
 He is the Archivist based within Library and Learning Services at the University of East London (UEL).
-He has been responsible for the Refugee Council Archive, alongside three other archives at UEL, since November 2002.
+Paul has been responsible for the Refugee Council Archive, alongside three other archives at UEL, since November 2002.
 He has over a decade’s experience working within Higher Education archives and has postgraduate qualifications in Archives Administration (MSc.Econ) and Information and Library Studies (MSc.Econ).